kellannd/project4-UI/README.md

 # Design Work
 ## Interview
 I interviewed both people who run rescues and people who participate in the transportation process for this project.
+Everyone I interviews indicated that this work best as a phone app, which helped gear the design of the project to be for mobile.

+I asked what the most important information that users need to be in the app.

+Volunteers indicated that distance range and availability were the most important features for filtering the requests.

+People also indicated that a messaging feature would be useful.

 ## Sketching
 Sketches can be found [here](/sketches/)